Oxalic acid, sorrel salt

-Oxalic acid (ethanedioic acid, formerly called salt of sorrel) is a chemical naturally present in nature in the form of potassium oxalate, for example in sorrel or rhubarb.
+Oxalic acid (ethanedioic acid, formerly known as sorrel salt) is a chemical naturally found in nature in the form of potassium oxalate, for example in sorrel or rhubarb.
 In the human body, these minerals help fix calcium.
 Excessive ingestion of foods rich in oxalic acid can lead to kidney stones.

-Oxalic acid appears as a white powder, composed of colorless crystals.
-We offer it in dihydrate form in 25 kg packaging, for professional use.
+Oxalic acid appears as a white powder composed of colorless crystals.
+We offer it in dihydrate form in 25 kg packaging, intended for professionals.

 MAIN FUNCTIONS

-Oxalic acid is primarily used as a bleaching agent and mordant for dyes.
-It is also widely used by beekeepers in the fight against varroa.
-Wood professionals use it as a wood brightener.
+Oxalic acid is primarily used as a bleaching agent and mordant agent for dyes, as well as a wood brightener.

 INDUSTRIAL USE